 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Many drugs can interact with methotrexate.
+Many drugs can affect Rheumatrex Dose Pack.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with methotrexate, especially:
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Rheumatrex Dose Pack (methotrexate)